-What Might We Be Stuffing Down This Season?
+What Might You Be Stuffing Down This Season?

-Ah…the season of comfort food is upon us again.
-Turkey with stuffing, mashed potatoes and gravy, Christmas pudding, baked brie with cranberries, shortbread cookies, chocolate, chocolate and more chocolate…mmmm, can’t wait!
+The season of comfort food is upon us again.
+Turkey with stuffing, mashed potatoes and gravy, Christmas pudding, baked brie with cranberries, shortbread cookies, chocolate, chocolate and more chocolate…mmmm!

 But wait.